Geometry in Active Learning for Binary and Multi-class Image Segmentation: Geometry-based active learning

 \item In volumes, select a \num{2}D plane that contains a patch with the most uncertain supervoxels, as shown in Fig.~\ref{fig:01-planeInterface} and, in regular images, select a patch around the most uncertain superpixel.
 The expert can then effortlessly label an indicated \num{2}D patch without having to examine the image data from multiple perspectives, as would be the case otherwise and as depicted by Fig.~\ref{fig:01-fijiinterface}.
 Furthermore, we can then design a simple interface that lets the user label supervoxel or superpixel batches with just a few mouse clicks, as shown in Fig.~\ref{fig:01-planeInterface} and described in Sec.~\ref{sec:exp}.

 \item Sets $S_L$ and $S_U$ are updated and the process is repeated until the segmentation quality is satisfactory.

 \end{enumerate}

-\comment{it was explained in the previous paper: that combines traditional uncertainty based on features and uncertainty based on geometry.
-Estimating the former usually involves feeding the features attributed to each supervoxel to the previously trained classifier and estimating uncertainty.
-To compute the latter, we look at the uncertainty of the label that can be inferred based on a supervoxel's distance to its neighbors and their predicted labels. }
+Compared to the standard AL procedure, our contribution lies in the way how we defined the uncertainty measure by relying on image priors (Sec.~\ref{sec:GeomActive}) and how we select a batch for annotation by designing an ergonomic interface to jointly present informative datapoints (Sec.~\ref{sec:BatchGeom}).

-\section{Geometry-Based Active Learning}
+\section{Geometry-based active learning}

 Most AL methods were developed for general tasks and operate exclusively in feature space, thus ignoring the geometric properties of images and more specifically their geometric consistency.
-We starting from Uncertainty Sampling (US).
+We start from Uncertainty Sampling (US).
 It is designed to focus the annotators' attention on samples for which image features do not yet provide enough information for the classifier to decide what label to assign them.
 It selects samples that are {\it uncertain} in feature space to be annotated first so that classifier is updated with the largest amount of information.
+In short, US suggests labelling samples that are the most uncertain for the classifier, for example, closest to the classifier's decision boundary.
 We will refer to this family of approaches as {\it Feature Uncertainty} (\featun{}).
 These methods are both effective and computationally inexpensive, thus, they are chosen as a basis of our work.
-However, they do not account for image geometry to clue which samples may be mislabeled.
+However, they do not account for image geometry to clue which samples may be mislabelled.

 To remedy this, we first introduce the concept of {\it Geometric Uncertainty} (\geomun{}) and then show how to combine it with \featun.
-Our basic insight is that supervoxels that are assigned a label different from that of their neighbors ought to be considered more carefully than those that are assigned the same label, as illustrated by Fig.~\ref{fig:03-intuition}.
-In this \num{2}D toy example, pixels near classification boundaries in the image space, as opposed to the feature space, are marked as being more uncertain and those near irregular parts of the boundary even more.
+Our basic insight is that supervoxels that are assigned a label different from that of their neighbours ought to be considered more carefully than those that are assigned the same label, as illustrated by Fig.~\ref{fig:03-intuition}.
+In this \num{2}D toy example, standard uncertainty in the feature space is low for all pixels because the classifier is confident in its predictions.
+On the contrary, in terms of geometry-based uncertainty measure, pixels near classification boundaries are uncertain and those near irregular parts of the boundary are even more uncertain.
+This corresponds to the intuition that object boundaries should be smooth.

 We express both kinds of uncertainties in terms of entropy so that we can combine them in a principled way.
-Doing this in multi-class segmentation case requires a new criterion, which we introduce below.
+Doing this in multi-class segmentation case requires a new criterion for feature uncertainty, which we introduce below.

-\subsection{Uncertainty Measures}
+\subsection{Uncertainty measures}